tsioukas/wishful-coral/node-red/dashboarddraft.md

 <a name="commondata" class="anchor" href="#commondata"></a>
 ## Common Incomming Data

 Network Setup and Monitoring Information are some common features on each protocol.
-In this section will describe how controler send these informations to dashboard with incoming JSON command.
+In this section will describe how controller send these information’s to dashboard with incoming JSON command.

 ------------